 To see this working steam port in action, head to the nearby banks of the Murray River where you will find the township's berth of active and operational boats and wharves.

 Located on the Murray River, the twin towns of Echuca and Moama retain the colourful legacies of once being key river ports and railway junctions.

 Explore the region's rich and diverse history at one of the various museums, including the notable Echuca Historical Society Museum, which tells the story of the working paddlesteamer port through its valuable collection of artifacts and memorabilia.

 You can also step right into the source and take a paddle-steamer cruise or explore a living museum at the historic Port of Echuca itself.

-Part of the largest continuous red gum forest in the world, this region is an important place for Aboriginal people.
-Keep your eyes open for Aboriginal sites, especially middens, oven mounds and scarred trees, where bark has been removed from the tree to make canoes, coolamons and shields.
+Part of the largest continuous red gum forest in the world, this region also remains an important place for Aboriginal people, who have a rich and ongoing connection with the area.
+The township and region contain a number of precious Aboriginal sites, especially middens, oven mounds and scarred trees, where bark has been removed from the tree to make canoes, coolamons and shields.

-Discover the wider Deniliquin area on the Long Paddock Touring Route.
-Follow the information panels or use the audio tour CD to traverse the Cobb Highway on a historic web of tracks and trails linking famous Country NSW towns, and cross iconic rivers, such as the Lachlan, Edward and Murray.
+It is also a good starting point to explore the wider Deniliquin area on the Long Paddock Touring Route.
+Follow the information panels to traverse the Cobb Highway on a historic web of tracks and trails linking famous Country NSW towns, and cross iconic rivers, such as the Lachlan, Edward and Murray.